emtee40/VlcFreemote/README.md

 * Control remote Vlc volume from local volume key
 * Publish updated apk to GH
 * Publish apk to store
-* Remove flicker when switching to dir tab (check if path changed?)